mnit-rtmc/iris/docs/protocols.md

 | X-410        | 1 - 4   |
 | X-WR-10R12   | 1 - 10  |
 | X-332        | 1 - 16  |

+## Central Park

+The Drivewyze Central Park system can detect vehicle presence for [parking area] monitoring.
+The _default scheme_ is `https`.  _Multi-drop_ is not supported.
+Up to 64 detectors can be associated with each [controller], using [IO pin]s 1 - 64.
+The comm link URI must be the "Data per stall" endpoint (ending in `/integration/spot`).

 ## ClearGuide